Samsung/tizen-docs/docs/application/dotnet/guides/index.md

 -   [Natural User Interface](nui/NUIoverview.md)

-    The Natural User Interface (NUI) features provide various aspects of creating a visual outlook for the user application to ensure the best possible user experience.
-NUI is a rich GUI library for creating 2D or 3D applications.
-These applications are run on a range of Tizen devices, such as TVs and wearables.
-NUI is built on a multi-threaded architecture, enabling realistic smooth animations.
+    The Natural User Interface (NUI) features provide various aspects of creating a visual outlook for the user application to ensure the best user experience.
+NUI is a rich GUI library for creating a 2-dimensional or a 3-dimensional applications.
+These applications run on a range of Tizen devices, such as TVs and wearables.
+NUI is built on a multi-threaded architecture by enabling realistic smooth animations.

 -   [Internationalization](internationalization/internationalization-cover.md)